joshuacwnewton/d-SNE-PyTorch/README.md

 Prior to running this app, some initial setup is required.
 The experiments used in this port require training/testing datasets to be downloaded manually to the `/dsne_pytorch/data_loading/data` directory, then repacked into HDF5 containers.

-Please refer to the `data_loading` [README.md](dsne_pytorch/data_loading/data/README.md) file for further instructions on how to download and repack the required datasets.
+Please refer to the [README.md](dsne_pytorch/data_loading/data/README.md) file in `dsne_pytorch/data_loading` for further instructions on how to download and repack the required datasets.

 ## Usage